jiangyigithub/my_offer/longman3000/vlog/30resolution.md

 a sack of potatoes

 **safety**
+measures to improve the health and safety of employees

 **sail**
 He even spent one summer long ago as a sailing instructor on Long Beach Island.